John McNulty (journalist): Early life, education and career

 After recouping from his injury for more than a year, John attended the Columbia School of Journalism while working for the Associated Press.
-After graduating from Columbia University, John went to work as a reporter for the New York Post newspaper.
-He subsequently worked as a reporter in chronological order for the Columbus, Ohio Ohio State Journal newspaper, the New York Daily Mirror newspaper, the New York Daily News newspaper, and, then, as a staff writer at Time (magazine), before in 1937 joining his close friend James Thurber at The New Yorker magazine, where McNulty remained until his death from a heart attack in 1956.
+After graduating from Columbia University, John went to work as a reporter for the New York Post.
+He subsequently worked as a reporter in chronological order for the Ohio State Journal, New York Daily Mirror, New York Daily News, and as a staff writer at Time (magazine), before joining his close friend James Thurber at The New Yorker magazine in 1937, where McNulty remained until his death from a heart attack in 1956.

 Notoriety and legacy

-The success of J. A. McNulty’s 1941 short story “Atheist Hit By A Truck” catapulted him into the national spotlight and cemented his reputation and further career path as an author rather than a journalist.
+The success of J. A. McNulty’s 1941 short story "Atheist Hit By A Truck" catapulted him into the national spotlight and cemented his reputation and further career path as an author rather than a journalist.

 John's wife, Faith McNulty, was an author and children's book writer known for penning The Burning Bed, which was eventually turned into a 1984 film featuring Farrah Fawcett.

 McNulty's great-grand nephew Matt McNulty also worked as a reporter for the New York Post, much like John did in the early 1930s before writing for The New Yorker.